SAP/node-rfc/README.md

 ## Prerequisites

-SAP NW RFC Library must be locally installed.
-It can be downloaded from SAP Service Marketplace [Software Download Center](https://support.sap.com/swdc), following instrunctions in [SAP Note 2573790](https://websmp208.sap-ag.de/sap/support/notes/2573790).
-SAP partner or customer is required for download.
+SAP NW RFC Library must be locally installed and for download and installation information check the [Download and Documentation](https://support.sap.com/en/products/connectors/nwrfcsdk.html#section_1291717368) section of (SAP NW RFC SDK Support Portal)[https://support.sap.com/en/products/connectors/nwrfcsdk.html].SAP partner or customer is required for download.

 SAP NW RFC Library is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.0.
 Using the latest version is reccomended.